jogeshwar01/bullet-exchange-ui/README.md

 ## Architecture

-1. The frontend replicates the Vest Exchange UI design.
+1. The frontend replicates the Bullet Exchange UI design.
 2. The candlestick chart is rendered for markets, utilizing both REST and WebSocket APIs to fetch and stream candlestick data in real time.

 3. **Other Features:**